 Lafayette, IN 47901

-The Charles A. Halleck Federal Building, located on the edge of Lafayette’s central business district, was originally constructed as a U.S. Post Office, and though mainly used for court proceedings, it still holds a postal station.
+The Charles A. Halleck Federal Building – located on the edge of Lafayette’s central business district and originally constructed as a U.S. Post Office – is used primarily for court proceedings though it still contains a postal station.

 For building service calls and more information, contact the Halleck Federal Building Service Desk using the information in the top right box on this page.
 For other federal government information, call 1-800-FED-INFO.

 Key Tenants The U.S. District Court, Court of Appeals, and Bankruptcy Court are the building's main tenants.
-Others include GSA, U.S. Postal Service, U.S. Marshals, and an outlease.
+Other tenants include GSA, the U.S. Postal Service, U.S. Marshals, and an outlease.
 The most recent GSA Tenant Satisfaction Survey (2011) produced an 95% "more than satisfied" rating (four or five on a five-point scale) for the building and GSA services.

-History and Architectural Features The land where the Halleck Federal Building stands was conveyed to the government in 1891 and designated in 1983.
-Designed in the Art Deco style, the exterior of the two-story-tall building features Indiana limestone and carved ornamentation in the Starved Classical style.
+History and Architecture The land where the Halleck Federal Building stands was conveyed to the government in 1891 and named for Charles Halleck in 1983.
+Designed in the Art Deco style, the exterior of the two-story building features Indiana limestone and carved ornamentation in the Starved Classical style.
 The lobby of the building includes marble and metal details.